solacese/machine-learning-demo/README.md

-# Demo: Comparing Machine Learning through BBC News Analysis
+# Demo: Comparing Machine Learning through CNN News Analysis

 ## What does this demonstrate?